AleksandrHovhannisyan/aleksandrhovhannisyan.com/src/_posts/2022-04-10-overzealous-destructuring.md

 Especially in large functions and modules, this sort of namespacing can make your code much easier to follow.
 You may not think this is a big deal if you're the one writing the code, but you have to remember that other developers may one day have to read your code, too.
 Don't use clever tricks that sacrifice readability for speed.

-## Destructuring May Introduce Naming Clashes
+### Destructuring May Introduce Naming Clashes

-Earlier, I mentioned that namespaces can help you avoid **naming clashes** in other programming languages.
-The same goes for function arguments in JavaScript.
+I mentioned that namespaces can help you avoid **naming clashes** in other programming languages, and the same actually goes for function arguments in JavaScript.
 When you destructure function arguments, you make it harder to reuse the same variable names for final and intermediate values elsewhere in the function.

 For example, if you're creating a React component, you might want to derive some state from props.
 This pattern is common in modals, where users are allowed to discard their changes but the initial state needs to be populated from some persisted data that comes in via props: